Phnom Penh, Cambodia

 Breakfast is a generous choice of breads or cereal, followed

-curd was passable and eggs Benedict were excellent.
-A small English
+passable and eggs Benedict were excellent.
+A small English fry-up

-fry-up was also flawless.
-There’s fresh juice and tea or
+was also flawless.
+There’s fresh juice and tea or coffee.

-coffee.
-Indicate your choice at night and you can have it served to
+Indicate your choice at night and you can have it served to your

 The casual dining menu specialises in clay-oven pizzas.
 Specials we tried included straightforward Vietnamese duck spring rolls, and fish fillets in a kind of sesame batter with mayonnaise.
 The latter were fine, but why did they come with both spinach farfalle and a foil-baked potato?
 The chocolate cassata with vanilla ice cream had a surfeit of coconut flakes at one end and candied fruit at the other.
 It was all tasty, but not perhaps for people who expect their food to make sense - and given how packed the place gets at dinnertime with expats and tourists alike, not a lot of them do.